-1. Make sure to write your social security number in the return and schedules.

-- 2. Verify that your social security number is the one shown in the Withholding Statement. - 3.
+- 1. Make sure to write your social security number in the return and schedules. - 2.
+Verify that your social security number is the one shown in the Withholding Statement. - 3.
 Notify any change of address in Form SC 2898 (Change of Address). - 4.
 In the case of a married couple filing jointly, the return must be filed under the husband's name. - 5.
 Include the Withholding Statement (Forms 499R-2/W-2PR or W-2) with your return. - 6.
 The contributions made to Qualified Plans (Part 16, Withholding Statement) are excluded from the salaries (Part 12).
-Therefore, do not consider them again as a deduction. - Include the original documents to evidence contributions to Individual Retirement Accounts (IRA). - 8.
-If you claim ordinary and necessary expenses, make sure that you only claim the smaller of 3% of your adjusted gross income, \$1,500 or the amount actually incurred. - 9.
-If you claim automobile loan interest, make sure not to exceed \$1,200. - 10.
+Therefore, do not consider them again as a deduction. - 7.
+If you claim ordinary and necessary expenses, make sure that you only claim the smaller of 3% of your adjusted gross income, \$1,500 or the amount actually incurred. - 8.
+If you claim automobile loan interest, make sure not to exceed \$1,200. - 9.
 Do not include your spouse as a dependent.
-A married individual living with his spouse is not a head of household for tax purposes, therefore, he should not include the wife's name on the box for head of household. - 11.
-If a dependent entitles you the head of household filing status, do not claim an additional exemption for that dependent. - 12.
-Complete Schedule A1 Individual with all the information regarding your dependents and send it with the return. - 13.
-In the case of university students, include an Official Certification from the Registrar of the corresponding institution. - 14.
-In the case of blind or disabled dependents, submit a recent medical certificate including the doctor's license number. - 15.
-Sign your return with ink and in the case of a joint return, make sure that both spouses sign it. - 16.
-Use the correct tax return form that applies to you: Short Form or Long Form. - 17.
-Make sure to choose the envelope with the applicable address to send your return: Yellow Envelope for Returns with Refund and for Returns with Refund through Internet, or White Envelope for Returns with Payment and Others, and for Returns with Payment through Electronic Transfer.
+A married individual living with his spouse is not a head of household for tax purposes, therefore, he should not include the wife's name on the box for head of household. - 10.
+If a dependent entitles you the head of household filing status, do not claim an additional exemption for that dependent. - 11.
+Complete Schedule A1 Individual with all the information regarding your dependents and beneficiaries of Educational Contribution Accounts and send it with the return. - 12.
+In the case of university students, include an Official Certification from the Registrar of the corresponding institution. - 13.
+In the case of blind or disabled dependents, submit a recent medical certificate including the doctor's license number. - 14.
+Sign your return with ink and in the case of a joint return, make sure that both spouses sign it. - 15.
+Use the correct tax return form that applies to you: Short Form or Long Form. - 16.
+Make sure to choose the envelope with the applicable address to send your return: Envelope with Yellow indicator for Returns with Refund and for Returns with Refund through Internet; or White Envelope for Returns with Payment and Others, and for Returns with Payment through Electronic Transfer.
 Make sure to check the corresponding box.